top of page

 The publications listed herein constitute the formally structured Canon of Electronic Organic Agriculture (EOA).

 EOA is organized as a closed, boundary-governed academic architecture composed of interdependent theoretical layers.
+Each volume occupies a defined structural position within this architecture and is preserved under explicit canonical governance principles.

 The Canon is arranged into: